Battlestar Galactica: Video games

 In 1978, Mattel Electronics released a handheld electronic LED game based on the series.
 The player tries to defend Galactica from kamikaze Cylon Raiders by manipulating a switch on the game unit to direct their fire, triggered by a red button to the left of the unit.

 In November 2003, shortly before the premiere of the re-imagined TV series, Sierra released a 3D space combat Battlestar Galactica computer game for the original Xbox, PlayStation 2, and PC.
 The game took place 40 years before the original series and featured an ensign Adama flying a Viper during the Cylon war.
 The game was developed by Warthog.

 There is also a 2D Xbox 360 Live Arcade title called Battlestar Galactica wherein players can co-op or dogfight with up to 8 people over Xbox Live.

 Battlestar Galactica Online was a 3D browser-based MMOG released as an open beta on February 8, 2011, by Bigpoint Games.
+Servers shutdown on February 1 2019.

 Battlestar Galactica Deadlock is a 2017 3D turn based strategy game (released on PC, Xbox One and PS4) featuring the First Cylon War.
 The game is developed by Black Lab Games and published by the Slitherine Software.

+Battlestar Galactica: Scattered Hopes is a 2026 roguelike strategy game developed by Alt Shift and published by Dotemu, where players must run away from Cylons to link up with Galactica.